UncleDapo/Cybersecurity-Labs-Portfolio/Azure Identity & Access with Microsoft Entra ID/README.md

 Confirm it shows:
 "Would have required: MFA"

+📸 Screenshot for MFA Required & MFA Sign in

 🚀CONDITIONAL ACCESS POLICY B (Enforce MFA for Students ONLY When Off Trusted Network);